Collaborative Divorce Q&A

 Will collaborative divorce cost more than divorce court?

 No. Collaborative divorce is almost always much less expensive than divorce court because this process allows you to avoid a myriad of court fees and costs.
 While you will still be paying an attorney, the final bill will almost certainly be far less as your attorney will not need you to pay for the drafting of various court documents or any of the time-consuming processes involved in litigation such as depositions and hearings.

 What if my spouse and I still cannot come to an agreement?

 If the collaborative process is unsuccessful in helping you and your spouse reach a cooperative middle ground, your attorneys and others on your collaborative team may suggest a professional mediator or therapist who can assist you.
 In the event that this does not succeed, you have the option of dissolving the collaborative process and taking your case to divorce court.
 Keep in mind that the divorce attorneys who assisted in the collaboration will not be able to represent you in court.

 Why is collaborative divorce a good option?

 Collaborative divorce allows you to avoid the contentious court process and reach a respectful, satisfactory resolution with your spouse while saving a considerable amount of time and money.
-Learn more about the benefits of collaborative divorce or call a trustworthy collaborative divorce lawyer in Orange County who can answer your questions.

 Get Help from Kevin B. Gibbs, APLC